tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ...
 ```

-Previously we know we want a 16 version of NodeJS that running on Liunx Apline, but we don't know exactly what specfic that versions are for NodeJS and Alpine.
-Here throught the Dockerfile, we have got the answers: NodeJS 16.13.1 and Alpine 3.15.
-The following part of that Dockerfile is just installing basic development dependencies, Node and yarn.
-There isn't any instructions to install OpenSSL library.
-We have pinpointed the problem.
+Previously, we knew that we wanted version 16 of NodeJS running on Linux Apline, but we didn't know the exact versions of NodeJS and Alpine.
+By examining the Dockerfile, we can see that it uses NodeJS version 16.13.1 and Alpine version 3.15.
+The next part of the Dockerfile installs basic development dependencies: Node and Yarn.
+However, there are no instructions to install the OpenSSL library, which is the root cause of the problem.

-The solution to this is easy, just install OpenSSL 1.1 version before the instruction *prisma generate*.
-Just use the APK intaller to install that:
+The solution to this issue is straightforward: install OpenSSL version 1.1 before the *prisma generate* instruction by using APK installer.

 ```docker
 FROM node:16-alpine